beginning of content

 When you arrive, the staff will:

 The staff will make sure you feel comfortable and look after you during the process.
-Your whole appointment will take about an hour.
+Your whole appointment takes about an hour.
+Donating plasma can take a bit longer.

 What happens after I've donated blood?

-After you have donated blood, it's important to rest for a few minutes.
+After you have donated blood, it's important to rest for a few minutes before you get up from the chair.

-You can then go to the refreshment area in the donor centre where you should stay for another 15 minutes.
+You can then go to the provided refreshment area in the donor centre where you should stay for about 15 minutes.
 Make sure you have a drink and a snack.

 What is my blood screened for?

-It's important that all blood donations are screened to keep the people who receive donations safe.
-Your blood will be checked for your blood type and red cell antibodies.
-If you’re donating for the first time your blood will be screened for human T-lymphotropic virus (HTLV ).
+It's important all blood donations are screened to keep the people who receive donations safe.
+Your blood will be checked to confirm your blood type and red cell antibodies (RhD factor).
+If you're donating for the first time, your blood will be screened for human T-lymphotropic virus (HTLV).

-Your blood will also be screened for 5 infectious diseases, including:
+Your blood is also screened for infectious diseases, including:

 Some donations are also screened for cytomegalovirus (CMV).